 Our investigation of throughput reveals three general categories of flows.
 Throughput in one category, which includes the most numerous (DN, FN and NN) flows, is influenced mainly by congestion and network speed.
 Throughput in a second category, which includes only the most advantaged and least numerous DD flows, is influenced mainly by propagation delay and file size.
-Throughput in the remaining category(DF and FF flows) is influenced by a combination of the factors influencing the other two categories.
+Throughput in the remaining category (DF and FF flows) is influenced by a combination of the factors influencing the other two categories.

-4.6.2 Sensitivity Analysis Guided by Principal Component Analysis
+4.6.2 Sensitivity Analysis Guided by Principal Components Analysis

-In this section we examine the sensitivity of the principal components to variations in model inputs.
+In this section we examine the sensitivity of the principal components (PCs) to variations in model inputs.
 Recall from our PCA (Sec.
 4.5) that we identified four main principal components accounting for most variation in the model's 22 responses.
-We viewed these principal components, summarized in Table 4-24, as groupings of responses representing different aspects of the model's behavior.
+We viewed these PCs, summarized in Table 4-24, as groupings of responses representing different aspects of the model's behavior.
 The reader may note a correspondence between the groupings by principal component and the groupings used (in Sec.
 4.6.1) to describe the sensitivity analysis of responses guided by correlation analysis.
-This correspondence suggests that the PCA identified aspects of system response aligned with aspects derived by a domain expert examining system responses.
-Below, we report the results of applying the ten-step graphical analysis to the principal components identified in Table 4-24.
+Below, we report the results of applying main-effects analysis to the PCs identified in Table 4-24.